-11.4.2 Menu: NTP Configuration
+12.4.1 Menu: external NTP

 The default configuration of the timeserver consists of a local clock, which represents the hardware clock of your LANTIME system and the GPS reference clock.
-The local clock is only chosen as the NTP time reference after the GPS clock lost its synchronisation.
-The stratum level of this local clock is set to 12, this ensures that clients recognise the switchover to the local clock and are able to eventually take further actions.
+The local clock is only chosen as the NTP time reference after the GPS clock lost its synchronization.
+The stratum level of this local clock is set to 12, this ensures that clients recognize the switchover to the local clock and are able to eventually take further actions.
 The local clock can be disabled if the timeserver should not answer anymore when the reference clock is out of order.

-Four additional external NTP servers can be set up in this menu to provide a high grade of redundancy for the internal reference clock.
+Additional external NTP servers can be set up to provide a high grade of redundancy for the internal reference clock.

-11.4.3 Menu: Stratum of local clock
+12.4.2 Menu: Stratum of local clock